alexnjh/epsilon/general_purpose_scheduler/README.md

   <dt>Change scheduling lifecycle</dt>
   <dd>Modification of the scheduling lifecycle can be achieved by editing the /scheduler/scheduler.go file under the Schedule() function</dd>

+  <dt>Adding a new scheduler plugin</dt>
+  <dd>In order to add a new scheduler plugin, follow the steps shown below</dd>
+      1. Create a new folder in /framework/plugins
+      2.

 </dl>